In this article:

 Safety of Bananas

-While bananas are generally thought to be safe, banana allergies can occur.
+However, banana allergies can occur.
 Allergic reactions can vary and include symptoms such as skin rashes, itching of the mouth and throat, swelling of the skin and mucosal linings, and even narrowing of the throat and wheezing.

 Do bananas affect weight?

 Many people often avoid bananas when they are trying to lose weight because of the perception that they are high in carbohydrates.
 However, the resistant starches present in this fruit may lead to increased satiety.
+(16)(17)

 Do bananas boost mood?

 Two studies found that eating raw whole fruits is linked to lower rates of depression, anxiety, and negative mood and an increase in perceived life satisfaction.
 Researchers do not yet understand the link, so more research is needed.
 (18)(19)

 Bananas are often among the first foods introduced to babies when they start solid foods.
 Bananas can easily be mashed into a puree and fed to infants as soon as the pediatrician allows the introduction of solid foods.